 We are very experienced in helping couples to plan their marriage day.
-We ask couples to come to a one-afternoon preparation session, run by one of the clergy, with couples from the other two Anglican churches in Epsom.
+We ask couples to come to a one-afternoon preparation session, run by one of the clergy.
 Then each couple sits down one-to-one with the minister who is conducting the service, to talk through further what marriage is and to discuss the details of the service.
 And then there’s a rehearsal in the week before the wedding.

 It’s important, of course, to get the details right.
 But it’s also important to help couples ask some bigger questions, like: What’s marriage about?
 How will this change life for us?
 Where is God in this?

 The present rules about marriage in a Church of England church (set by Parliament, not by us!) are quite precise, and you’ll be talked through them when you make an enquiry.